MRingive/thejourneyof/_posts/2021-12-22-mittenwald-trip-report.markdown

 I'm new to solo travel so having a car is a security blanket for me.
 It made the trip easy and made me feel less anxious.
 So in that regard it was probably worth it.
 But as I become more experienced I would like to try travelling without such an expensive luxury.

+{% picture /assets/images/trip-report/mittenwald/mountain-hike-2.jpg class="full-width" %}

 # Recommendations

-SUN DOWN IMAGE ?

 ## Stay a while